lexicHQ/docs/create_the_bot.md

 ![](file-structure.png)

-Next, `cd` to your bot folder and open MAIN.TS with your favorite editor:
+Next, `cd` to your bot folder and open `main.ts` with your favorite editor:

 ![](faceboo-main.png)

-Before we continue to edit the MAIN.TS, we first need an API code from Flickr
+Before we continue to edit the `main.ts`, we first need an API code from Flickr